heraldapp/datadriventeam.org/content/docs/210-capture.md

 ## Every Conversation Has an Insight

 Your customer-facing teammates meticulously work to delight customers by answering questions over email and chat.
 They take copious notes during user interviews.
 However, unless special effort is taken, it is hard to build long-term learnings after even years of these efforts.

 First, the team must recognize and agree that every conversation has an insight.
-Whether it's a new bug, a point of confusion for the user, or maybe a little more clarity on the segment of users that might benefit most from your product.
-The

-Every founder will agree that capturing customer insights is important.
 It follows then that the insight embedded in each of these conversations should be tracked somewhere.

 > It's very important for us to get insights to the team.
 We think
 > about it a lot.
 We use Notion for our internal knowledge base and have extended it to include a board for customer insights.
 There, we have a ranked list of features that people want, and for each feature, we have a list of all the people that have wanted it in the past year.
 It's nice for us to know the number, to have a sense for how popular a request is.
 This is key.
 For now, we just want to know how many people want something and who they are.